PrisonTeam/Prison/docs/prison_changelog_v3.2.11.md

 # 3.2.11 2022-01-22

-* Prison now supports 258 Placeholders, including aliases.

 - - - -

 Prison supports:
  - Java 1.8 through Java 17.
  - Spigot 1.8 through 1.18, and other platforms based upon Spigot.

 * Many updates and bug fixes.
 Please see the change log for all of them.
-Below is just a limited sumary of some of the more important updates.
+Below is just a limited summary of some of the more important updates.

 * Asynchronous mine reset enablement